Janavika1011/weather_prediction-/README.md

-# weather_prediction-
+# Weather forecasting web
-I have done Weather prediction web using python
+ I have created the weather forecasting web page using python